Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 # MethylSeqR

 # IMPORTANT PACKAGE UPDATE (12/29/25):
-We have decided to update the name from "MethylSeqR" to "ModSeqR".
+We have decided to update the name from `MethylSeqR` to `ModSeqR`.
 This is 1.
 Due to other similar package names in R and 2.
 We wanted to reflect how this package analyzes and processes more modifications than just methylation (for example, 5HmC, 6mA, and other unique RNA and DNA modifcations).